 Step 2: Cut and Glue Sleeves

 Once you’ve found the perfect sweater, it’s time to start crafting.
+You'll need a faux pumpkin ($9, Oriental Trading Co.) that's made from a lightweight material.
 For a medium-size faux pumpkin (ours was approximately 10 inches in diameter), one sweater sleeve should cover the surface.
-Start by cutting off the sleeve, then cut the sleeve in half lengthwise.
+Start by using sharp crafts scissors ($10, Amazon) to cut off one sleeve, then cut the sleeve in half lengthwise.

 Set the pumpkin in the center of the cut sleeve piece and bring one end up to the base of the pumpkin stem; hot glue to secure.
-Bring the other end of the sleeve up to the base of the stem (you’ll probably have to trim this end!) and secure with hot glue.
+Bring the other end of the sleeve up to the base of the stem (you’ll probably have to trim this end) and secure with hot glue ($3, Walmart).

 Step 3: Close the Gap